dont-code/dont-code.github.io/index.md

 without coding at all

 # What is it ?
-Create the exact application you need without techincal knowledge.
-The simpliest way to get what you need.
+Create the exact application you need without technical knowledge.
+The simplest way to get what you need.

 # how is it working ?